OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/03-ECG-Setup.md

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/EMG_Cyton_Setup.jpg?raw=true" width="60%">

-If using the **Ganglion board**, please check your set-up with these following steps, noting that on the Ganglion board there are 4 channels available.
+If using the **Ganglion board**, please check your set-up with these following steps A to C, noting that on the Ganglion board there are 4 channels available.

 A) The four switches on the Ganglion should be in the default UP position.